A lot or a little?

 Is it any good?

-Families can talk about the movie's violence, including the death of a lead character's mother.
+Families can talk about Star Wars: Episode II: Attack of the Clones' violence, including the death of a lead character's mother.
 What makes more of an impact -- violence or loss?
 Why do movies have such a powerful impact on us?

 Do the special effects look realistic, or is it obvious that they're fake?
 Which movies have done special effects really well?
 What goes into creating special effects?
 What kind of training do special effects creators undergo?